* -- June 30, 1999 Requirements

 - AC 419, 421, 422, 431, 432, 433, 434, 435, 436, 439, 440, 441, 442, 443, 445, 446, 447, 448, 449

 The undergraduate Bachelor of Science in Accounting degree at UMSL will not meet the State of Missouri requirements to sit for the Uniform CPA Examination without additional courses to satisfy the requirements listed above.
 These requirements may be met with appropriate supplemental coursework at the undergraduate level or may be achieved through graduate study, including work leading to the Master of Accounting degree.
-Individuals interested in studying to become professional accountants in Missouri should consult an academic advisor in the College of Business Administration to plan an appropriate course of study.
+Individuals interested in studying to become a certified public accountant in Missouri should consult an academic advisor in the College of Business Administration to plan an appropriate course of study.

 Source: Chapter 326 RSMo, Accountants, and Rules and Regulations, State of Missouri/Missouri State Board of Accountancy.
 The above summary is not all inclusive and is designed only to assist students at the University of Missouri - Saint Louis in completing eligibility requirements to take the Certified Public Accounting (CPA) Examination.
 The final authority for determining one's eligibility for certification and licensure rests with the Missouri State Board of Accountancy, P.O.
 Box 613, Jefferson City, MO 65102-0613.